antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Creating hypotheses: relating to chromatin modification data
 ---------------------------------------------------------------

 Apparently this TF is capable of shifting cells from one state to the other.
 How can we further determine causal relations and ideally targetable processes in these cancer cells?
 How is a switch dynamically possible?
 A growing body of evidence implicates enhancers as key elements defining cell identity but the relationship of these enhancers to intratumoral heterogeneity is unknown.
-We performed ChIP–seq analysis of the H3K27ac histone modifications for the isogenic cell line pairs.
+We performed ChIPâ€“seq analysis of the H3K27ac histone modifications for the isogenic cell line pairs.

 *Data used:*
 * Four MES and five ADRN neuroblastoma cell lines, including three isogenic cell line pairs.

 *Techniques used:*
-* ChIP–seq analysis
+* ChIPâ€“seq analysis

 *References*
 * Chapter 1.8 Weinberg